-It isn’t only possible to claim for accidents involving restaurant seating, schools, chairs at work, etc. You can also claim against public transport companies, if the seating provided on a train, bus, coach, or even a taxi, causes you an injury and the third party is liable for the accident that harmed you.
+It isn’t only possible to claim for accidents involving broken chairs at work or other places such as restaurants.
+You can also claim against public transport companies, if the seating provided on a train, bus, coach, or even a taxi, causes you an injury and the third party is liable for the accident that harmed you.

 You would first need to prove that the seat that caused the accident was faulty, and once again, we recommend gathering photographic evidence.
 You would need to be able to prove that the transport company was aware the chair was broken.
 Once this is done, you could be able to pursue the transport company for compensation for the accident that harmed you.
 Speak to one of our claim advisors, and they should be able to help get your claim underway.

-If you suffer a chair accident, for example, the chair broke due to disrepair causing injuries, and the accident took place in a public place, you could be able to make a claim.
+If you suffer a chair accident, for example, the chair broke due to disrepair causing injuries, and the accident took place in a public place, you could be able to make a broken chair accident claim.

 For example, if you were to be injured by a park bench in your local park, that the council is responsible for maintaining, but had failed to then you could possibly make a claim against the council.
 This also covers seating in places such as children’s playgrounds, bus stops, etc.

 Yet again, we recommend you use your phone to take photographs of the seating that caused the injury, to be used as evidence in your claim later on.